MDanishRabbani/MDanishRabbani/README.md

 I'm a Bachelor of Computer Science graduate from USK with a specialization in software engineering and problem solving.

-**4+ years in FullStack Developer and 1+ years in Devops Engineeer** building scalable, secure, and high-performance applications.
+**4+ years in FullStack Developer and 2+ years in Devops Engineer** building scalable, secure, and high-performance applications.

 ---